ericbrian/raspberry-pi-scripts/README.md

 Note: you will probably have to open a hole in the firewall for port 1883.
 See example of that in UFW section

 ## Redis

+Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.

 ```shell
 sudo apt install redis-server